KristianOellegaard/django-hvad/docs/internal/models.rst

     .. classmethod:: contribute_translations(cls, rel)

-        Gets called from the :class:`TranslateableModelBase` to set the descriptors of the fields on the :term:`Translations Model` onto the model.
+        Gets called from the :class:`TranslatableModelBase` to set the descriptors of the fields on the :term:`Translations Model` onto the model.

     .. classmethod:: save_translations(cls, instance, **kwargs)

-        This classmethod is connected to the model's post save signal from the :class:`TranslateableModelBase` and saves the cached translation if it's available.
+        This classmethod is connected to the model's post save signal from the :class:`TranslatableModelBase` and saves the cached translation if it's available.

     .. method:: translate(self, language_code)